 In addition, any doctoral course taken more than 10 calendar years prior to the date of readmission must be revalidated according to procedures approved by the department offering the course and the director of graduate studies.
-For Ph.D. students, revalidation includes courses from a master's degree used toward the 90 credits required for the Ph.D. degree.
-Ph.D. students must receive permission to revalidate courses from the dean of the University Graduate School.
-Consult the University Graduate School Bulletin and the director of graduate studies for more information.
+For PhD students, revalidation includes courses from a master's degree used toward the 90 credits required for the PhD degree.
+PhD students must receive permission to revalidate courses from the dean of the University Graduate School.
+Consult the University Graduate School Bulletin (http://bulletins.iu.edu/iu/gradschool/2015-2016/policies/revalidate.shtml) and the director of graduate studies for more information.